-The announcement have been made by posting two image of the copy of company's statement regarding theft and another is of police complaint copy, on its homepage.
-Coinsecure CEO have filled a complaint to New Delhi Police and have pointed to exchange CSO Dr. Amitabh Saxena.
+The announcement has been made by posting two images of a copy of the company's statement regarding theft and another of a police complaint copy, on its homepage.
+Coinsecure CEO has filed a complaint to New Delhi Police and has pointed to exchange CSO Dr. Amitabh Saxena.

-Exchange CEO Mohit Kalra, didn't hear it's own collaborators and filled complaint stating that they are making fake stories for diversion.
-Kalra asked authorities to seized Dr. Saxena's passport so that he could not go outside India.
+Exchange CEO Mohit Kalra didn't hear its own collaborators and filed a complaint stating that they are making fake stories for diversion.
+Kalra asked authorities to seize Dr. Saxena's passport so that he could not go outside India.

-The theft incident occurred just after the four days of announcement from Reserve Bank of India (RBI) to local banks and financial institutions from dealing in cryptocurrencies, that causes a mass panic on the Indian cryptocurrency market.
+The theft incident occurred just four days after the announcement from the Reserve Bank of India (RBI) to local banks and financial institutions from dealing in cryptocurrencies, which causes a mass panic in the Indian cryptocurrency market.